davidmcbee/Health_and_Avocados/README.md

 ### LSTM Multivariate Model
 LSTM is very interesting.
 If time permitted, I would try sliding window of time and also try this as a classifier model.
 Additionally, I found the LSTM requirement for a 3 dimensional datashpe very difficult to use for applying SHAP.
 I tried using SHAP to predict feature importances.
 Given the large number of features after encoding and creating time lags, the SHAP funcitonality would not run.
 It produced errors about single dimensiality in some features.
 I reduced features so that the SHAP feature perdictor would work but now, some features were not being taken into account.
 The same 3 dimensional difficulty also came up when I tried to add additional layers to the model.
 More work in these areas could improve the model.

+### Bonus
+Furthermore correlating the health/dietary benefits of avocado consumption would be a good idea, in determining actual or percieved health benefits for an individual.